sanjana762/The-Karpathy-Loop/README.md

-Perfect 👍 — here is your **final, clean, properly formatted README.md** (ready to paste directly into GitHub)

----

-📘 Complete README.md

-Karpathy Loop: Autonomous Code Optimization with AI Agents
+##Karpathy Loop: Autonomous Code Optimization with AI Agents

 This project demonstrates a simplified implementation of the **Karpathy Loop**, a feedback-driven system where code is continuously generated, tested, and improved.
 The system simulates a swarm of AI agents working together to automate software development tasks.

- 🚀 Features
+ ##🚀 Features

 - 🔁 Iterative code generation, testing, and improvement
 - 🧪 Automated unit testing using pytest